 “I have never been more proud of being an American or a New Yorker, but at the same time it has made me sad.
 The greatest country in the world, and yet we are treated like second-class citizens….
 The great love of my life died doing what he did best and what he loved to do: helping others.
 I have never been an activist or ever wanted to be one; however, it is time we stand up and be counted and demand equality — nothing more or nothing less.”

-***NOTE: This list of LGBT lives lost on 9/11 is by no means complete.
-Unfortunately there is actually no way to know the exact number of LGBT victims.
-If there are those missing that you would like to remember please feel free to add them to the comment section and I’ll update the list accordingly. – WK
+***NOTE: This list of LGBT Americans who’s lives were lost on 9/11 is by no means complete.
+Unfortunately there is actually no way to know the exact number of LGBT victims of this tragic event.
+If there are those who were lost that that you would like to remember please feel free to add them to the comment section and I’ll update the list accordingly. – WK